-My main interests are the impact of livestock farming in terms of carbon footprint and the social barriers to the development of sustainable rural livelihoods.
+My main interests are the environmental impact of livestock farming and the social barriers to the development of sustainable rural livelihoods.
 In fact, my involvement in community action in Latin America and the United Kingdom highlights the importance of facilitating knowledge exchange.

 What I am up to at the moment

-I am currently completing a PhD in Climate Change and Agriculture under Coventry University, based at the Royal Agricultural College in Cirencester, England.
+I am currently completing a PhD in Climate Change and Agriculture at Coventry University, based at the Royal Agricultural University in Cirencester, England.
 The study focuses on translational research and aims at networking with farmers across the South West and West Midlands.